top of page

 How it Works Map

-ADVANCED WATER TREATMENT FACILITY
+ADVANCED WATER PURIFICATION FACILITY

 Ensures regulatory compliance while improving water quality and reducing Total Dissolved Solids (TDS).